Justin-Garey/Raspberry-Pi-Config/cases.md

 ### Setup
 Display
-- Connect the pi to the display and restart it to configure the resolution.
+- Connect the pi to the display then power the pi.
+The resolution should automatically be configured.
+- The screen may be rotated incorrectly for your use.
+To configure the orientation:
+  - Click the Raspberry in the top left
+  - Select Preferences
+  - Enter the Screen Configuration
+  - Right click the hmdi image
+  - Select Orientation
+  - Select your desired orientation
+    - It will revert back if you don't approve it within 10 seconds

 Touch Capabilities
 ```